 Tell us about yourself – why did you move to NYC?

 I met my American husband in 1993 at the University of Queensland when he was doing a 6 month study abroad program.
-I lived with him in the East Village in 1998, returned to Brisbane to work in Town Planning (so pedestrian), then married at 25 and moved back in 2000.
+I lived with him in the East Village in 1998, returned to Brisbane to work in Environmental Town Planning, then married at 25 and moved back in 2000.
 We still live in the East Village, now with a 3 year old and three cats.

 What do you like/dislike about living in NYC?